pantheon-systems/documentation/source/content/guides/wordpress-configurations/08-wordpress-s3.md

    </Alert>

 1. Add the credentials to `wp-config.php`, as described in the plugin's [README](https://github.com/humanmade/S3-Uploads#getting-set-up) file.
-For security, we recommended a service like [Lockr](/guides/lockr) or the [Terminus Secrets plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) to store and retrieve these credentials securely.
+For security, we recommend a service like [Lockr](/guides/lockr) or the [Terminus Secrets plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) to store and retrieve these credentials securely.

 1. Commit and push the new plugin and your `wp-config.php` updates to the Dev environment, then  switch to SFTP mode and activate the plugin: